arfeo/Keibot/README.md

 Capture your opponent's statues by landing on them (except for the last to move — he's safe.
 He's the one with a shield).

+On normal and hard levels, four idle rounds (without either a capture or bead placement) result in a draw.

+On hard level, the first statue to move can't move on the second round.

 ## Scheduled features

 - [ ] Timers